What’s on TV this Christmas 2019?

 Prue, Paul, Noel and Sandy return to the tent not as soon as however twice over the festive interval with two thrilling specials.

-The second festive version will type a part of New 12 months’s Day’s TV providing, and can see the solid of hit sitcom Derry Ladies put their baking expertise to the take a look at.
+The second festive version will kind a part of New Yr’s Day’s TV providing, and can see the solid of hit sitcom Derry Women put their baking abilities to the take a look at.

 The Snail And The Whale – BBC One